cofinalsubnets/lisa/readme.md

 # lips
-it's a [lisp][lisp] dialect with a fast virtual machine that runs [forth][forth]-style [threaded code][threaded]. it works on AMD64/ARM64 and probably on other 64-bit platforms, but will most likely crash on 32-bit because of certain technical assumptions. specifically it relies on these platform features:
+it's a [lisp][lisp] dialect with a fast virtual machine that runs [forth][forth]-style [threaded code][threaded]. it works on AMD64/ARM64 and probably on other 64-bit platforms. gcc and clang can both compile it, but other compilers seem to have trouble.
-- 8-byte pointer alignment
-- no more than 61 bits of code address space (so function pointers can go in fixnums)
-- sign-extended bit shifting (seems to be the norm but not required by the C standard)
-- pass at least 6 function arguments in registers
-- tail call optimization

 ## lisp dialect
-parentheses, semicolons, and single and double quotes all do what you would expect. there's no quasiquotation or improper list literals. the syntax consists of a small set of short [function words][fun_word] and tries to minimize superfluous parentheses. user visible data types currently include integers, symbols, strings, pairs, functions, hash tables, and nil, which is self quoting and false.
+parentheses, semicolons, and single and double quotes all do what you would expect. there's no quasiquotation or improper list literals. the syntax consists of a small set of short [function words][fun_word] that try to minimize superfluous parentheses. user visible data types currently include integers, symbols, strings, pairs, functions, hash tables, and nil, which is self quoting and false.